 High-value web content is the opposite of fluff.
 It provides your audience with meaningful takeaways.
 Your efforts to promote your website could be in vain if visitors leave immediately.
 To keep them engaged, you need high quality content that educates, informs, entertains or inspires.

-Often, marketing campaigns are structured around a central piece of content such as an in-depth eBook.
+Often, marketing campaigns are structured around a central piece of content such as an in-depth eBook or flipbooks.
 For example, digital marketers might develop an ebook full of researched data and thought leadership.
 Then, they will build a campaign of blog posts, paid advertising, email drip messages to build awareness and encourage eBook downloads.
 Everyone who downloads the asset will provide their email address, providing the sales team with valuable new leads.

 Website marketing is a full time commitment.